 Does your sales team have a video sales strategy?
 If you don’t—why not?

 Video is arguably a sales rep’s single most powerful sales tool.
-75% of top-performing sales pros say that video increases their response rates.
+Top sales pros agree it helps increase response rates, shorten deal cycles, and increase close rates.
 While reading through a text-heavy email inbox makes prospects feel unhappy and stressed, watching a video reverses that effect, making them more receptive to your pitch.

 You may not have a video sales strategy in place right now, but by the end of this post, you’ll understand exactly why it’s so important to your team’s success.
 Read on.